Single Sign On Basics

 A prerequisite for SSO to work between Quinyx and the customer's IT environment is to establish the technical trust between the two parties.
 This is done once and often by the IT-department responsible for the system at the customer.
 Quinyx UI provides a self-service way of entering all settings required to establish the trust between Quinyx and the customer-chosen system.

-This is where all the URLs, secrets, and certificates are used to once configure and establish that trust.
-To simplify this process in SAML 2.0, all the required information can be stored in a “metadata” file to be shared between the parties.
-This file minimizes the risk of typos and misconfiguration, as it contains all the information needed that can be used to configure the trust.
+This is where all the URLs, secrets, and certificates are used to configure and establish that trust.
+To simplify this process in SAML 2.0, all the required information is stored in a “metadata” file shared between the parties.
+This file minimizes the risk of typos and misconfiguration, as it contains all the information needed to configure the trust.
 OpenID Connect has similar instructions called “Well Known URIs” which is a weblink containing all the URIs needed to set up OpenID (often ends with /.well-known/openid-configuration).

-When the Technical trust has been established, the two systems can communicate during login; however, there is still one thing left to configure and that is the Data mapping.
-The customer system, from here called IDP (IDentity Provider), provides a database of the employees who are subject to login into Quinyx.
-The IDP can be built up of many different systems internally at the customer with high complexity, or it can be a single system in its most simple form, almost like a spreadsheet containing all the employee information.
+When the technical trust is established, the two systems communicate during login.
+However, there is still one thing left to configure and that is the data mapping.
+The customer system, from here on called IDP (IDentity Provider), provides a database of the employees who are subject to log in to Quinyx.
+The IDP can be built up of many different systems internally at the customer with high complexity.
+Or it can be a single system in its most simple form, like a spreadsheet containing all the employee information.

-When an employee uses SSO to login towards Quinyx, different properties of the user from this “Database” are sent to Quinyx as a part of the protocol used.
+When an employee uses SSO to log in to Quinyx, different user properties from the IDP database are sent to Quinyx as a part of the protocol used.

-While the protocols used for establishing the trust have certain specific details and recommendations, it doesn't decide exactly what all fields should contain, this requires configuration of the Data mapping.
-Many providers of OpenID Connect have some common claims which, for example, contain an email address in a certain Claim (field).
-One specific Claim might not fit every Quinyx customer so we allow the customer to choose which one to use.
+While protocols used for establishing trust have certain specific details and recommendations, they don't decide exactly what all fields should contain.
+This requires configuration in the data mapping.
+Many providers of OpenID Connect have some common claims which, for example, contain an email address in a certain claim (field).
+One specific claim might not fit every Quinyx customer so we allow the customer to choose which one to use.

-The goal of Data mapping is to connect the information about an employee in the customer IDP/Database to the information about the employee in Quinyx so Quinyx can identify who is logging in.
+The goal of data mapping is to connect the information about an employee in the customer IDP database to the information about the employee in Quinyx, so that Quinyx can identify who is logging in.

-This requires us to choose a field/property from Quinyx and one on the customer IDP/Database to match each other to uniquely identify that user.
+This requires us to choose a field/property from Quinyx and a field/property in the customer IDP database to match each other to uniquely identify that user.
 The fields chosen are entered into the configuration page in Quinyx for SSO.
-More information can be found here.
+Find more information here.

 Example data in Quinyx (left) and on the Customer side (right).

-First attempt to do the data mapping; The property email is chosen to be used in Quinyx and the username is chosen from the customer data.
+First attempt to do the data mapping; the property email is chosen from Quinyx, and username is chosen from the customer data.

-The login is now successful as Quinyx can uniquely identify the user as the correct John Doe from the customer.
+The login is now successful since Quinyx uniquely identifies the user as the correct John Doe from the customer.

-Since the protocol doesn't specify exactly which data to use during SSO the recommendation is to identify data available in both systems before setting up SSO and find a suitable field to map users.
+Since the protocol doesn't specify exactly which data to use during SSO the recommendation is to identify data available in both systems.
+Then find a suitable field to map users, before setting up SSO.
 As customer IDPs are often highly configurable, it's possible to modify what data is sent in which fields to Quinyx to help out in the data mapping process - the important part is that it's decided which field to use and ensure the data is consistent.

-If no data can be found to map each user, new information in either of the systems needs to be created.
-This can be any type of unique number or string unique for each employee.
-Using integrations towards Quinyx and updating each employee with automation would simplify this process to avoid manual configuration of required data for login.
+If no data is found to map each user, new information in either of the systems needs to be created.
+This can be any type of unique number or string, unique for each employee.
+Using integrations towards Quinyx and updating each employee with automation simplifies this process to avoid manual configuration of required data for login.